 Parking.
-Chapter 20.90 of the San Jose Municipal Code requires 1.25 parking spaces for every one bedroom unit and 1.7 parking spaces for every two bedroom unit.
-The project is proposing parking ratios from 0.5 to 1.1, which is lower than what the San Jose Municipal Code allows.
-The requested Planned Development Rezoning allows flexibility because the project is facilitating a transit-oriented and pedestrian oriented design by placing the building close to the property lines, providing a reduced parking ratio, and having a location within close proximity to transit and within a General Plan growth area.
-Therefore, the project is consistent with the above General Plan policies.
+Chapter 20.90 of the San José Municipal Code requires 1.25 parking spaces for every one bedroom unit and 1.7 parking spaces for every two-bedroom unit.
+The project is proposing parking ratios from 0.5 to 1.1, which is lower than what the San José Municipal Code allows (see above).
+The PD Zoning allows flexibility because the project is facilitating a transit-oriented and pedestrian oriented design by placing the building close to the property lines, providing a reduced parking ratio, and having a location within close proximity to transit and within a General Plan growth area.